nteract/content-guide/writing-technical-content.md

 Capitalize proper names of nteract products, features, pages, tools, and team names when directly mentioned.
 In step-by-step instructions, capitalize and italicize navigation and button labels as they appear in the app.

-- nteract, Mandrill
+- nteract, Save As
 - Campaigns page, Lists page
-- Compliance Team, Billing Team
-- Navigate to the *Automation* page.
+- Navigate to the *Components* page.
-- Click *Save & Close*.
+- Click *Run Cell*.

 #### Headings